 Next stop is a 30 minute drive through the town of Fort William, originally named Inverlochy before the reign of King William II, to visit the ruined Inverlochy Castle which formerly guarded the South entrance to The Great Glen.
 Last stop of the day is Spean Bridge Commando Monument, built in memory of the commandos who were trained in the Highlands during the World War II.
 You will enjoy the fabulous views of Ben Nevis Mountain range, the highest mountain in the British Isles.
 Overnight stay in Fort William or surrounding area.

-Day 2: 9am Collection from accommodation and short journey to Fort William train station to board the Jacobite Steam train at 10.15am.
-Prior to boarding the train you will have an opportunity to take some photos.
-During this 2 and a half hour amazing journey, one of the top railway journey’s in the world, you will see:
+Day 2: 9 am Collection from accommodation and a short journey to Fort William train station to board the Jacobite Steam train at 10.15am.
+Prior to boarding the train, you will have an opportunity to take some photos.
+During this 2 and a half hour amazing journey, one of the top railway journeys’s in the world, you will see:

 - Loch Linnhe

 - Glenfinnan Viaduct made famous in the Harry Potter Movies – your guide will travel on to the Glenfinnan Viaduct and film your train travelling over the iconic viaduct

 - Loch Shiel and the monument to Bonnie Prince Charlie’s Jacobite Uprising in 1745